enum class and Scoped Enumerations

 user_perms |= Permission::kExecute; // 添加执行权限

-Speaking of which, it's worth mentioning the progress in C++23. std::to_underlying has been officially incorporated into the C++23 standard library, and the to_underlying helper function above can be directly replaced with std::to_underlying from <utility>.
-As for std::flags, a type wrapper specifically designed for bitmasks, it is currently still in the proposal stage (P1872) and has not yet entered the standard.
+Speaking of which, it's worth mentioning the progress in C++23. std::to_underlying has been officially included in the standard library in C++23, so the to_underlying helper function above can be replaced directly with std::to_underlying.
+As for std::bitmask (a type wrapper specifically designed for bitmasks), it is still in the proposal stage (P1872) and has not yet entered the standard.
 Until then, manually overloading operators remains the most mainstream approach.

 enum class and switch statements are a match made in heaven.
-Because the values of enum class must be accessed via a qualified name, the compiler knows all possible values and can warn you when you miss a branch:
+Because enum class values must be accessed via qualified names, the compiler knows all possible values and can warn you when a branch is missing:

 enum class NetworkState : uint8_t {